JabedH/car-valley-client-side/README.md

 * This is a car inverntory realated site.
 * This site only for wholesel old new car.
 * In this site hase a footer and header.
-* added more than 3 seaction about car.
+* Added more than 3 seaction about car.
-*
-* This site also added service which is anyone can bye easily.
+* inventory section has Update button where i can incrise value and added new item.
-* I ahve addded login and logout button.
+* Added addded login and logout button.
-* I have shown picture and reviews section.
-* Top of the i ahve use carosul for sliding image which is look like intaresting.

 ### About technology.
 * Html